 There are many details to ensuring the secure use of AES so the more technical among you might be interested in some of those details: We use CBC block cipher mode so plaintext patterns are concealed; an initialization vector (IV) is generated randomly each time the vault is saved so that multiple databases encrypted with the same master key cause no problems; The authenticity and integrity of the data is ensured using a HMAC-SHA-256 hash of the ciphertext (Encrypt-then-MAC scheme).

 Should your encrypted Vault become available to a malicious entity, it is important that they are not able to simply try all possible master passwords.
-With no further protection, an AES encrypted password store like Kee Vault can be attacked at a rate of over a billion guesses per second.
+With no further protection, any encrypted password store can be attacked at a rate of over a billion guesses per second.
 Even with a strong master password, at this rate it is feasible that an attacker may get lucky, especially if they focus on variations and combinations of commonly used passwords.

 A process called key stretching provides protection against this risk.
 This forces anyone that wants to open the database to spend extra effort on each guess.
-For you, a small delay while opening your Vault using the correct password is a minor (and sometimes invisible) inconvenience but for an attacker it significantly reduces the number of guesses that can be made before the contents within becomes so old that it is worthless to the attacker.
+For you, a small delay while opening your Vault using the correct password is a minor inconvenience (at most) but for an attacker it significantly reduces the number of guesses that can be made before the contents within becomes so old that it is worthless to the attacker.

 Until recently, a technique called PBKDF2 has been the recommended way to perform this key stretching.
-It is susceptible to attacks that use specialised computers or the general purpose graphics processors available in many affordable consumer computers.
-To protect against attacks using these easily-purchased computers, Kee Vault uses a newer technique called Argon2.
+It is susceptible to attacks that use specialised computers or the general purpose graphics processors available in many affordable consumer computers and cloud servers.
+To protect against attacks using this easily-purchased equipment, Kee Vault uses a newer technique called Argon2.

 This technique is slower than PBKDF2 so the security delays when opening and saving your Vault are more likely to be perceivable, at least for the next year or two.
 We think this is a sensible trade-off in exchange for offering higher security than other password managers.